Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Treat existing flooring to improve its slip-resistance; use matting or change flooring materials where it is practical to do so.

-• Install a sympathetic sturdy, fixed handrail to all steps.
+• Install a sturdy, fixed handrail on all steps.

 • Try to avoid rope or chain handrails as these are not as reliable when needed for support.